 The river, named after the Columbia Rediviva, the ship of Captain Robert Gray (the first to journey up the river), is also renowned as North America’s largest hydroelectric power-producing river.

 The Columbia’s main as well as largest tributary, the Snake River, flows for more than 1,000 miles in the western part of the U.S., from close to the Continental Divide in Yellowstone National Park, through Wyoming, Idaho, Oregon, and Washington, ending when it hits the Columbia near Tri-Cities’ Pasco.

-The Yakima River, named after the Yakima indigenous peoples, is another tributary emptying into the Columbia River in east Washington, near Richland of the Tri-Cities, with headwaters in Keechelus Lake.
+The Yakima River, named after the Yakima indigenous peoples, is another tributary emptying into the Columbia River in eastern Washington, near Richland of the Tri-Cities, with headwaters in Keechelus Lake.

 Irrigation is not a problem at all for the Tri-Cities.
-Because of the nearby rivers, irrigation is abundant, cheap, and hassle-free.
-All three rivers, with their abundance of freshwater—especially the Columbia, with its extremely large water volume—provide Kennewick, Richland, and Pasco with large of amounts of available cheap irrigation.
+Because of the nearby rivers, irrigation is abundant.
+All three rivers, with their freshwater—especially the Columbia, with their extremely large water volume, provide Kennewick, Richland, and Pasco with large of amounts of available irrigation.

 You can visit The Hanford Site, the Columbia River Exhibition of History, Science & Technology Museum, as well as Energy Northwest’s Nine Canyon Wind Farm Visitor Centers to get a feel for this energy and expand your knowledge of alternative energy sources.

 Looking for something exciting or relaxing to do associated with Tri-Cities’ three rivers?
 Try some of the many options for water sports and recreational activities such as boating—both power and pleasure—fishing, kayaking, water skiing, windsurfing, and more.
 The Columbia River also hosts hydroplane races every year at Kennewick’s Water Follies held at Columbia Park.